vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 - "Didn't have to build login flows, password reset, session management - it was all there."

 **Caching Layer:**
-- "The caching layer already existed - Redis for expensive queries, with consistent patterns for cache invalidation."
+- "The caching layer already existed - file-based caching with MD5 keys for expensive queries, with consistent patterns for cache invalidation."
+- "The `CacheLayer` class provides clean abstractions: cached_value(), cache_value(), invalidate_by_prefix()."
 - "I just added faculty-related queries to the cache with the same patterns."
 - "Hit the cache first, if miss then query database, store result, return."
 - "Standard pattern, works reliably, well-tested."